ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 First Hop Algorithm adds possibility to start path lookup simulation from a different device than the closest one.

-If **Automatic** option is selected, IP Fabric starts path lookup simulation from the closest device possible, VRF is also automatically selected by default, but can be changed manually.
+If the **Automatic** option is selected, IP Fabric starts path lookup simulation from the closest device possible, VRF is also automatically selected by default, but can be changed manually.

 ![First hop algorithm](pathlookup/first_hop_algorithm.png)